 How to Measure for Bifold Doors

 Most bifold doors have custom-made manufacturing sizes according to requirements.
-As people from different walks of life have diverse needs, and every house is different, the specifications for bifold doors also vary.
+As people from different walks of life have diverse needs, and every house is different, the specifications for aluminium bifold doors also vary.
 For this reason, incorrect measurements at the start can ruin a project and create unnecessary headaches for manufacturers and installers.

 It can also massively impact the cost of bifold doors, which is what makes these measurements so important.